The Science Behind Foldit

 Foldit Scientific Publications

+Seth Cooper, Firas Khatib, Adrien Treuille, Janos Barbero, Jeehyung Lee, Michael Beenen, Andrew Leaver-Fay, David Baker, Zoran Popović and Foldit Players.
 Predicting protein structures with a multiplayer online game.
-Seth Cooper, Firas Khatib, Adrien Treuille, Janos Barbero, Jeehyung Lee, Michael Beenen, Andrew Leaver-Fay, David Baker, Zoran Popović and Foldit players.
-In Nature 466, 756-760 (2010).
+Nature (2010). [link]

+Seth Cooper, Adrien Treuille, Janos Barbero, Andrew Leaver-Fay, Kathleen Tuite, Firas Khatib, Alex Cho Snyder, Michael Beenen, David Salesin, David Baker, Zoran Popović and Foldit players.
 The challenge of designing scientific discovery games.
-Seth Cooper, Adrien Treuille, Janos Barbero, Andrew Leaver-Fay, Kathleen Tuite, Firas Khatib, Alex Cho Snyder, Michael Beenen, David Salesin, David Baker, Zoran Popović and Foldit players.
-In Foundations of Digital Games, 2010.
+Proceedings of the 5th International Conference on the Foundations of Digital Games (2010). [link]

 News Articles about Foldit